11 films that were rumoured to be directed by someone else

-This actually ties into the situation with Tombstone above.
+George again, and this actually ties into the situation with Tombstone above.

-We've been on some Internet forums that have also speculated that Cobra may well have had Stallone's hand in there somewhere too, although if that's the case, everyone concerned has been keeping mum about it.
+Just to stir things up further: we've been on some Internet forums that have also speculated that Cobra may well have had Stallone's hand in there somewhere too, although if that's the case, everyone concerned has been keeping mum about it.
 It's not, to be fair, a movie too many people would be keen to lay claim to.

 But was it actually: Steven Spielberg

 A long-running contentious one, this, with arguments either side.
-Certainly the lack of too much director involvement in the assorted disc releases has poured some fuel on this particular fire, but the basis of the debate is this: that Tobe Hooper, when directing Poltergeist, was basically interpreting Steven Spielberg's instructions.
+Certainly the lack of too much director involvement in the assorted disc releases of Poltergeist has poured some fuel on this particular fire, but the basis of the debate is this: that Tobe Hooper, when directing Poltergeist, was basically interpreting Steven Spielberg's instructions.